 In terms of body slides, the Storm Slides are less-intense (the three versions are all more or less the same intensity) and Humunga Kowabunga is more intense.
 It’s still not nearly as intense as Summit Plummet at Blizzard Beach, which is the only attraction at Walt Disney World that actually frightens me.
 Still, it’s no slouch.
 For those who don’t want to partake, there’s a viewing area at the base of Humunga Kowabunga.

-In addition to these standard attractions, Typhoon Lagoon also has play areas for kids called Ketchakiddee Cree, a cold salt-water snorkeling area called Shark Reef (yes, with real sharks!), a wave pool called the Surf Pool, and a lazy river called Castaway Creek.
+The newest attraction is part of the 2-acre expansion to Typhoon Lagoon that added the new family raft ride, Miss Adventure Falls.
+This opened only a couple years ago and is still very popular.
+In addition to these standard attractions, Typhoon Lagoon also has play areas for kids called Ketchakiddee Cree, a wave pool called the Surf Pool, a variety of water slides, a ‘mountain’ hike (more like a walk, but it’s cool), and a lazy river called Castaway Creek.

 I don’t intend to mention these last two things as afterthoughts in this section.
 We spend the vast majority of time at Typhoon Lagoon in the wave pool and lazy river.
 The lazy river winds around the entire park, is incredibly relaxing, and has a lot of visual interest along the way.
 The wave pool is one of those things that is waaaay more fun than you’d suspect by looking at it.
 We absolutely love it.
 We have a whole article on the wave pool, so if you’re interested in it, check out our Typhoon Lagoon Surf Pool Tips.